papomail/NeonateMRS_UCLH_Python3/README.md

 #### 2) Installing NeonateMRS_UCLH_Python3 package:

-* Create and activate a virtual environment (venv) where all the NeonateMRS_UCLH_Python3 dependencies will be installed (recommended).
+* We will create and activate a virtual environment (venv) where all the NeonateMRS_UCLH_Python3 dependencies will be installed (recommended).
 Here, we have chosen to create a venv called '*mrs*' and to place it inside a '*venvs*' folder in our `/home` directory:

+   *Create the venv:*
    `python3 -m venv ~/venvs/mrs`

    *To activate the venv on Linux or macOS:*
    `source ~/venvs/mrs/bin/activate`
    *To activate the venv on Windows, using PowerShell type:*
    `/venvs/mrs/Scripts/activate.ps1`

    (On Windows, if you get the error message “Running Scripts Is Disabled On This System” when trying to activate the venv, [here](https://www.stanleyulili.com/powershell/solution-to-running-scripts-is-disabled-on-this-system-error-on-powershell/) is an easy solution).